U.N. chief says some 'difficult issues' unresolved in Cyprus talks

-GENEVA United Nations Secretary-General Antonio Guterres on Friday urged leaders of ethnically-split Cyprus to grasp a 'historic opportunity' for peace, but acknowledged work was required.
+GENEVA (Reuters) - United Nations Secretary-General Antonio Guterres on Friday urged leaders of ethnically-split Cyprus to grasp a 'historic opportunity' for peace, but acknowledged work was required.

 Guterres joined the Greek Cypriot and Turkish Cypriot leaders and representatives from Britain, Turkey and Greece at the Swiss Alpine resort where negotiations for a peace deal are taking place.